This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Loss of appetite, losing weight without trying, or slow growth in children

-- Severe pain in your stomach
+- You have severe pain in your stomach.

 Treatment for Crohn disease